kanguyen-vn/covidtweet_rr/README.md

 1. Create a new virtual environment and install the packages noted in [requirements.txt](requirements.txt).
 2. Set up your Twitter API keys (as detailed [here](data/README.md)).
 3. Run [get_data.sh](get_data.sh) to obtain raw tweets with the Twitter API.
 This step could take a long time (up to days) due to the Twitter API rate limit of 900 requests per 15 minutes.
-However, you can always continue where you left off (i.e. this code would not overwrite downloaded data if you stopped it and ran it again).
+However, you can always continue where you left off (i.e. this code would _not_ overwrite downloaded data if you stopped it and ran it again).
 4. Run [prepare_data.sh](prepare_data.sh) to prepare input data for the 3 different models.
-5. Run any of the three files in [models](models/) with `python {filename}` or `python3 {filename}` to run or train the models.
+5. Run any of the three files in [models](models/) with `python {filename}` or `python3 {filename}` to run or train the models, or run [run_models.sh](run_models.sh) to execute all 3 models sequentially.